Stocks fall, dollar up on trade tensions, emerging market woes

-Spreadbetters expected European stocks to open mixed, with Britain's FTSE <.FTSE> slipping 0.25 percent, Germany's DAX <.GDAXI> starting flat and France's CAC <.FCHI> edging up 0.1 percent.
+Spreadbetters expected European stocks to open mixed, with Britain's FTSE slipping 0.25 percent, Germany's DAX starting flat and France's CAC edging up 0.1 percent.
 U.S. futures were little changed.

-MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> was down 1 percent, hitting a two-week trough.
+MSCI's broadest index of Asia-Pacific shares outside Japan was down 1 percent, hitting a two-week trough.

 "The U.S.-Canada talks are due to resume today and this keeps trade issues at the forefront, with a wait-and-see mood prevailing in the equity markets," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management in Tokyo.